humaidhahm/ctfagent/README.md

 docker compose run --rm ctfagent
 ```

-You can also copy `.env.example` to the relevant env file and configure it manually:
+You can also copy `.env.example` to the relevant environment file and configure it manually:

 | Variable | Required | Description |
 |----------|----------|-------------|